 And in the event the backup account does not have enough funds to cover the transaction, the bank may still clear the charge and assess an overdraft fee.
 In that situation, you’d be on the hook for the amount of the initial transaction, overdraft fee and subsequent fees on any other transactions that post.

 A better idea: keep track of your scheduled online payments at all times.
-Also, call the bank and ask that they reject any debit card transactions that exceed your available balance to avoid incurring fees.
+Furthermore, call the bank and ask that they reject any debit card transactions that exceed your available balance to avoid incurring fees.

 Be Vigilant of Account Activity at All Times

-Fraudsters are always looking for ways to steal money from innocent consumers.
+Fraudsters are constantly looking for ways to steal money from innocent consumers.
 And a debit card is one way to do so.
 That’s why it’s important to pay close attention to account activity at all times.
 Balance alerts can assist, but you want to keep an eye out for unauthorized transactions.

 In the event your card is lost, stolen or compromised, call your bank immediately and follow it up with a letter in the mail.
 They should close the card right away and issue a new one with a different card number.